prakashtaz0091/classes/django-orm-notes-with-example.md

 # Django ORM — Complete Learning Notes (Cinema Project)

-These notes follow a **progressive learning path**: from basic querying to advanced relationships, aggregation, and optimization.
+These notes follow a **progressive learning path**: from basic querying to creating/updating/deleting data, then into relationships, aggregation, and optimization.
 We use your actual cinema models throughout.

 ---